adpio/bitnotes/README.md

 BitNotes
 ========
-#What is that
+#What the fuck is that?
-BitNotes are a new way of storing, sending and sharing information.
+BitNotes is the new way of storing, sending and sharing information.
 #Installation
 ##Use linux:
 python-dev is required for PIL installation so: